The Author Conservatory

 This is a perfect opportunity to show off and sell your book, anthology, or business and to build your email list.

 NOTE: To collect more information, a form with more details will be sent out at least 30 days before the event.
-A tax form to sell in Missouri must be filled out by the time of the event.
 This opportunity has a maximum of TWO authors per slot.

 Student Spotlight – FREE (16 spots)